Prevent, Test, Treat STDs/STIs

 Syphilis shows symptoms in Four Stages:

-1. Primary: Single, painless sore that lasts 3-6 weeks
+1. Primary Stage: Single, painless sore that lasts 3-6 weeks.

-2. Secondary: Up to 180 days after the first sore, can cause skin rashes, lesions in the mouth, vagina or anus
+2. Secondary Stage: Up to 180 days after the first sore, can cause skin rashes, lesions in the mouth, vagina or anus.

 4. Late Stage: This stage is dangerous and can cause damage to internal organs, including the brain.